Running a small business is no easy task. It takes a lot of dedication to succeed.

 11. There were over 5 million new business applications this year alone

 The growth rate of the small business sector is impressive.
 In the US, about 5.4 million new business applications were filed in 2021.
 This is a 23% increase from 2020.
-It’s worth noting that many people have lost their jobs due to the pandemic and have decided to start their own businesses.
+It’s worth noting that many people have lost their jobs due to the pandemic and have decided to start their own businesses and form their own LLC.

 There are many reasons why people decide to start their own small firms.
 Almost 61% claim that they are disappointed with so-called “Corporate America.”
 They feel that the traditional job market doesn’t offer the same stability and opportunities that it used to.